 Hi!
 I am a historian of political thought and intellectual historian.
 I study twentieth-century political thought; anticolonialism, decolonization, and postcolonial politics; and Southeast Asia.

-My dissertation traces the intellectual origins of the postcolonial state in Southeast Asia.
-It reconstructs ideas about the state and democracy in Indonesia, Malaya, and Singapore between 1945 and circa 1965.
-It examines how these ideas developed in response to the practical contingencies of decolonization and the Cold War, and how they shaped democratic theory in the second half of the twentieth century.
+My dissertation and book project traces the intellectual origins of the postcolonial state in Southeast Asia.
+It reconstructs ideas about the state and democracy in Indonesia, Malaya, and Singapore between 1926 and 1960.
+I'm concerned with understanding how postcolonial states came to take on such (to use a simplistic gloss) undemocratic characters.

 I organize the Association for Global Political Thought, an organization working out of Harvard University and the American University in DC, with more than 100 research affiliates across the world.